Expanders graphs and sieving in combinatorial structures: Illustrative examples

-where we used that $e^{1-x}-e^{-2x}\le 1/x$ for $x\ge1$. \end{proof}
+where we used that $e^{1-x}-e^{-2x}\le 1/x$ for~$x\ge1$. \end{proof}

-Different choices of sets $I_\ell$ may correspond to different speed of rarefaction of non-typical structures.
-More precisely, one can put additional constraints on the structure of the monochromatic triangles, e.g.~the three vertices must be consecutive integers as in Corollary~\ref{cor:col1}.
-In addition, we give in Corollary~\ref{cor:col2} another specification of the sets $I_\ell$, which allows for a larger domain of validity.
-The price to pay is a slower speed of convergence and less constraints put on the monochromatic triangles.
+Different choices of sets~$I_\ell$ may correspond to different speeds of rarefaction of non-typical structures.
+(We note, however, that the random walk itself does depend on the choice made for the sets~$I_\ell$.)
+More precisely, one can put additional constraints on the structure of the monochromatic triangles, e.g.,~we may impose the three vertices to be consecutive integers as in the following theorem. \begin{theorem} With notation as in Proposition~\ref{prop:coloring}, one has for every positive real number~$\eps$ and for every positive integer~$k$,